tomichj/operate/README.md

 Operate is in the very earliest stages of development.
 Additional features will be added.
 The current API exposed via `Operate::Command`, however, is solid and no breaking changes there are anticipated.

+You can read a little more about Operate in this [short blog post](https://tomich.org/blog/2019/02/27/operate-intro.html).

 ## Dependencies